White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Honest Consultation:

-- Don't push expensive palladium white if yellow suits you
+- Don't push expensive palladium if yellow suits you

 - Explain that for wedding bands, yellow is more practical than white